kcm3394/repertoire-api/README.md

 The app is deployed through Heroku and can be interacted with through the Swagger UI at https://vocalistsrepertoire.herokuapp.com/swagger-ui.html.

+#### Currently refactoring to utilize microservices architecture and Docker

 ## Built With

 * [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/#section=mac)